-A/M Area is SRS's largest groundwater plume, as Figure 7-3 shows.
+A/M Area is SRS's largest groundwater plume (Figure 7-3).
 The earliest identified contamination in the A/M Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (HWMF), located in the general proximity of the "M" shown in Figure 7-3.
-Remediation at these two facilities began in 1983, when SRS pumped groundwater from wells to an aboveground treatment system, followed by soil vapor extraction, and then by thermal treatment, as Figure 7-6 show.
-As of 2020, these technologies have removed 1.58 million pounds of solvent, consisting of TCE and PCE.
+Remediation at these two facilities began in 1983, when SRS pumped groundwater from wells to an above-ground treatment system, followed by soil vapor extraction, and then by thermal treatment.
+Figure 7-5 shows that as of 2022, these technologies have removed 1.61 million lbs of solvent, consisting of TCE and PCE.

-Overall, the size, shape, and volume of most SRS groundwater plumes are shrinking because most of the contaminant sources have remediation systems in place.
+Overall, the size, shape, and volume of most SRS groundwater plumes are not significantly increasing because most of the contaminant sources have remediation systems in place.
 The Savannah River Site Groundwater Management Strategy and Implementation Plan (SRNS 2020) contains details concerning groundwater monitoring and conditions at individual sites.